MCU-Wide Timing Side Channels and Their Detection: Case study

 \subsection{Countermeasure}

-We implemented a conservative countermeasure that fixes all vulnerabilities in the SoC.
+For the purpose of evaluating UPEC-SCC in the case of a secure design, we implemented a conservative countermeasure that fixes the vulnerability described above.
+The fix could be proven to also eliminate all other counterexamples.
 We designated a memory region for the security-critical operation of the victim task and restricted the access to the corresponding memory device.
-The memory architecture of the Pulpissimo SoC can be leveraged to achieve this goal: Pulpissimo features two types of memory, a public and a private memory, which are implemented as separate memory devices.
+We make use of Pulpissimo's architecture that features two types of memory, a public and a private memory, which are implemented as separate memory devices.
 The two memory devices are connected to the SoC by two separate crossbars.
 The private memory is only accessible to a few IPs (including the processor core).
 We mapped the security-critical memory region into the address space of the private memory device.
 Consequently, we only needed to restrict the access for very few IPs.
-The restrictions can be compiled as a set of firmware constraints to be checked for compliance during firmware development and verification.
+The restrictions consist of a set of legal configurations for the corresponding IPs and can be compiled as a set of firmware constraints to be checked for compliance during firmware development and verification.
+This is similar to the process introduced in~\CITE{2021-MuellerFadiheh.etal}.

-With this countermeasure in place, we ran our method with the property from Fig.~\ref{fig:property}.
-After~3 iterations, the procedure proved the system to be secure w.r.t.\ timing side channels.
-The runtime of the iterations ranged between 58~seconds and 2~hours 52~minutes.
+With this countermeasure in place, we ran the proof procedure of Alg.~\ref{alg:upec-soc}.
+After~3 iterations, the procedure proved the system to be secure w.r.t.\ the considered threat model.
+The runtime of the iterations ranged between 58~seconds and 2~hours~52~minutes.